History of China–India relations

 Cultural and economic relations between China and India date back to ancient times.
 The Silk Road not only served as a major trade route between India and China, but is also credited for facilitating the spread of Buddhism from India to East Asia.
 During the 19th century, China was involved in a growing opium trade with the East India Company, which exported opium grown in India.
-During World War II, both British India and the Republic of China (ROC) played a crucial role in halting the progress of Imperial Japan.
+During World War II, both India and the Republic of China (ROC) played a crucial role in halting the progress of Imperial Japan.

 Antiquity

 Etched carnelian beads, Harappa Culture.
 Such beads were imported from India to China in the early half of 1st millennium BCE.

 Xiangqi, or Chinese chess, which, like Western Chess is believed to be descended from the Indian chess game of chaturanga.
 The earliest indications reveal the game may have been played as early as the third century BCE.

 Etched carnelian beads of Indus valley origin have been excavated from various archaeological sites in China dating from the Western Zhou and Spring and Autumn period (early half of 1st millennium BCE) to the Han and Jin dynasties, indicating early cultural exchanges.

 China and India have also had some contact before the transmission of Buddhism.
 References to a people called the Chinas, are found in ancient Indian literature.
 The Indian epic Mahabharata (c.
 5th century BCE) contains references to "China", which may have been referring to the Qin state which later became the Qin dynasty.
 Chanakya (c.
 350–283 BCE), the prime minister of the Maurya Empire, refers to Chinese silk as "cinamsuka" (Chinese silk dress) and "cinapatta" (Chinese silk bundle) in his Arthashastra.

 The first records of contact between China and India were written during the 2nd century BCE, especially following the expedition of Zhang Qian to Central Asia (138–114 BCE).
 Buddhism was transmitted from India to China in the 1st century CE.
 Trade relations via the Silk Road acted as economic contact between the two regions.
 In the Records of the Grand Historian, Zhang Qian (d.
 113 BCE) and Sima Qian (145–90 BCE) make references to "Shendu", which may have been referring to the Indus Valley (the Sindh province in modern Pakistan), originally known as "Sindhu" in Sanskrit.
 When Yunnan was annexed by the Han dynasty in the 1st century, Chinese authorities reported an Indian "Shendu" community living there.

 A Greco-Roman text Periplus of the Erythraean Sea (mid 1st century AD) describes the annual fair in present-day Northeast India, on the border with China.

 Every year, there turns up at the border of Thina a certain tribe, short in body and very flat-faced ... called Sêsatai ...
 They come with their wives and children bearing great packs resembling mats of green leaves and then remain at some spot on the border between them and those on the Thina side, and they hold a festival for several days, spreading out the mats under them, and then take off for their own homes in the interior.